 14) Field and Laboratory QAQC programs –

-[Instructions/Remove: This section describes field variability, laboratory variability, the use of inter-organizational splits, sample spikes, standards, and cross calibration exercises.
-Include any information on QAQC checks performed by your lab.]

 Precision

-Field variability – List the specific number (100%) of field replicates; describe how replicates are collected: true field replicates are successive grab samples, replicates split from a single field sample are considered laboratory replicates/splits.

-Laboratory variability – List specific number (10%) of laboratory replicates.
+Field Variability – Field blanks (using deionized water) are included in all monthly sampling events.
+ANERR staff collect field triplicate samples from a successive grab sample.
+Triplicate samples are collected from separate grabs at one primary SWMP sampling station selected at random every other month.
+There are no field triplicates collected during diel sampling, though the first diel sample is taken at a similar time frame to the grab sample at that station and can be compared for similarity.

+Laboratory Variability – Method blanks and duplicate samples are run with every sample batch.
+Batches are groups of 20 or less samples that are analyzed concurrently.
+Precision is measured by Relative Percent Difference (RPD).

-Inter-organizational splits – Specify if samples were split and analyzed by two different labs.
+Inter-organizational splits – None.

 Accuracy

-Sample spikes – List the % recovery of field and laboratory samples (% recovery should be 100% under ideal conditions) – cannot be done on samples analyzed directly from filters.

-Standard reference material analysis – This will result from samples sent out from EPA to each lab.

-Cross calibration exercises - CBNERRVA participates in cross calibration exercises.
-Cross calibration exercises include the Chesapeake Bay Quarterly Split Sample Program and the US EPA Method Validation Studies.
+Sample Spikes – At least two sample spikes are performed with each sample batch.
+The acceptance limits for sample or spike duplicates is a RPD of less than 20% if both results are above the PQL.
+Laboratory fortified blanks are run with each sample batch, acceptance limits for recovery are 85-115%.

+Standard Reference Material Analysis – Check standards are included in each batch and at the beginning and end of each run.
+Check standard acceptance limits are 85-115% recovery.
+(FLDEP Central Laboratory NU-043-2.24).

+Cross Calibration Exercises – FDEP laboratory participated in two rounds of performance testing (PT) in 2020.
+The studies are performed by many labs around the nation to and are required to maintain the lab’s TNI certification.
+In addition to the PT studies the lab also participated in a round robin organized by North Carolina DEQ for chlorophyll analysis.
+In 2020, the round robin occurred at the end of July/beginning of August and the lab analyzed 8 split samples.

 15) QAQC flag definitions –

-[Instructions/Remove: This section details the primary and secondary QAQC flag definitions and requires no additional information.
-Include the following excerpt.]

 QAQC flags provide documentation of the data and are applied to individual data points by insertion into the parameter’s associated flag column (header preceded by an F_).
 QAQC flags are applied to the nutrient data during secondary QAQC to indicate data that are out of sensor range low (-4), rejected due to QAQC checks (-3), missing (-2), optional and were not collected (-1), suspect (1), and that have been corrected (5).
 All remaining data are flagged as having passed initial QAQC checks (0) when the data are uploaded and assimilated into the CDMO ODIS as provisional plus data.
 The historical data flag (4) is used to indicate data that were submitted to the CDMO prior to the initiation of secondary QAQC flags and codes (and the use of the automated primary QAQC system for WQ and MET data).
 This flag is only present in historical data that are exported from the CDMO ODIS.